Prophecy (film)

 Prophecy is a 1979 American science fiction monster horror-thriller film directed by John Frankenheimer and written by David Seltzer.
 It stars Robert Foxworth, Talia Shire and Armand Assante.
-Set along the Androscoggin or Ossipee River, the film follows an environmental agent and his wife filing a report on a paper mill in the river, not knowing that the paper mill's waste has polluted the river, causing mutations to man and beast alike.
+Set along the Androscoggin or Ossipee River, the film follows an environmental agent Dr. Robert Verne and his wife Maggie filing a report on a paper mill in the river, not knowing that the paper mill's waste has polluted the river, causing mutations to man and beast alike.
 One of these animals, a local bear, runs amok in the wilderness.

 A novelization of the film, written by Seltzer as well, was also published, with the tagline "A Story of Unrelenting Terror".

 Plot

 While searching for lost lumberjacks in Maine, three members of a search-and-rescue team are killed by an unseen force.

-In Washington D.C., Dr. Robert Verne accepts a job from the Environmental Protection Agency (EPA) to write a report about a dispute between a logging operation and a Native American tribe near the Androscoggin River or Ossipee river in Maine.
-Dr. Verne's wife Maggie accompanies him on the trip.
-She is pregnant, but is apprehensive to tell her husband as he is against having children.
+In Washington, D.C., Dr. Robert Verne accepts a job from the Environmental Protection Agency (EPA) to write a report about a dispute between a logging operation and a Native American tribe near the Androscoggin River or Ossipee River in Maine.
+Verne's wife Maggie accompanies him on the trip.
+She is pregnant but is apprehensive to tell her husband as he is against having children.

 In the town, the local paper mill director, Bethel Isely blames the Native Americans, dubbed Opies (short for "original people") for the missing lumberjacks and rescue team.
 The Opies instead blame Katahdin, a vengeful spirit of the forest that has been awakened by the activities of the loggers, which Isely describes as "larger than a dragon with the eyes of a cat".
 The Vernes are disturbed when they witness a confrontation between the Opies and Isley's bodyguard, Kelso, which nearly results in the death of an Opie, John Hawks.

 The Vernes see several signs of environmental damage: a salmon large enough to devour a duck; a deranged, vicious raccoon; plant roots growing on the surface; and a bullfrog-sized tadpole.
-Hawks and his friend Ramona ask Verne to include Opie perspectives in his report.
+Hawks and his friend Ramona Hawks ask Verne to include Opie perspectives in his report.
 They believe the paper mill operations are somehow causing grave danger to the environment and people alike.
 Hector M'Rai, Ramona's grandfather, claims to have seen Katahdin and describes him as "part of everything in God's creation".
 Verne and Maggie tour the paper mill to look for incriminating evidence.
 Although Isely insists the mill has excellent safety protocols, Verne notices that Maggie's boots have mercury deposits - a mutagen that causes birth defects, it is used in logging as a fungicide and does not show up in water purity tests because it sinks to the bottom.
 Verne needs more evidence and determines to take blood tests from the Opies.